josephsmartinez/Ansible/7_VarsAndTemplates/ReadMe.md

 - Way to generate dynamic configurations
 - Ansible uses Jinja2 template engine
-- Along with Varible, can be used to create flexible roles
+- Along with Variable, can be used to create flexible roles

 config => template